 The HIWEC study area contains suitable habitat for Massasauga Rattlesnake including potential reptile hibernacula and gestation sites (refer to Appendix F2).
 The occurrence of this species in the HIWEC study area was investigated through herpetological surveys completed in 2011, 2012 and 2013, snake basking surveys conducted in 2015, as well as incidental wildlife observations between 2011 and 2015.
-The methods and results of the 2011, 2012 and 2013 herpetological surveys are described in detail in the Summary of 2011, 2012 and 2013Herpetological Surveys - Henvey Inlet Wind Energy Centre Study Area (refer to Appendix A of Appendix F1).
+The methods and results of the 2011, 2012 and 2013 herpetological surveys are described in detail in the Summary of 2011, 2012 and 2013 Herpetological Surveys - Henvey Inlet Wind Energy Centre Study Area (refer to Appendix A of Appendix F1).
 The methods and results of the 2015 snake basking surveys are described in detail in the NHA: Evaluation of Importance Report (refer to Appendix F3).
 Numerous Massasauga Rattlesnakes were observed throughout the HIWEC study area during these field studies, primarily within extensive rock barren vegetation communities.
 The locations where Massasauga Rattlesnake was observed between 2011 and 2015, including incidental observations, are mapped on Figure 3-7 of the NHA: Evaluation of Importance Report (refer to Appendix F3).
+Critical habitat for this species is defined based on an occurrence-based approach, which involves applying a 1.2km radius around the centroid of an observed occurrence of Massasauga Rattlesnake, in the final Recovery Strategy for the Massasauga (Sistrurus catenatus) in Canada (Parks Canada Agency, 2015).
+Therefore, potential environmental effects on critical habitat for this species are assessed in Section 6.